Radial Profiles of Radio Halos in Massive Galaxy Clusters: Diffuse Giants Over 2 Mpc: Caveats on the profile extraction

 Our analysis suggests that the subtraction/masking of discrete sources from the halo emission is a critical factor when characterizing radial profiles.
-We emphasize that we carried out this analysis using highly sensitive observations at high frequency and that the subtraction residuals would be exacerbated with images with poorer sensitivity to point sources and lower resolutions.
+We emphasize that we carried out this analysis using highly sensitive observations at high frequency.
 We conclude that the masking process, which uses high-frequency data for compact sources and a combination of high and low frequency data for diffuse unrelated sources (e.g., filaments, relics, tailed radio galaxies) to exclude both thin structures recovered at high frequencies and emission with a steep spectrum detected at low frequencies, is the preferred approach for obtaining reliable radial profiles.
 If the discrete sources are primarily compact, subtracting them from the $uv$ data provides a reliable intrinsic halo radial profile.
 However, if extended sources are embedded within the halo emission, the masking approach should be preferred.